-It’s now been TWO years of being in remission.
+It’s now been nearly four years of being in remission.
 I am medication free, relying solely on my device.
 As you can imagine, it wasn’t always this peachy, though…

 Prior to my device, I was on every biologic and immunosuppressant under the sun: Remicade, Humira, Cimzia, Entyvio, Enbrel, Methotrexate, Stelara, Simponi, Imuran, 6mp, Pentasa, Entocort, Uceris, Sulfasalazine, Asacol, Plaquenil, Celebrex, and Lialda.
 None of them worked.
 My body always built up antibodies against everything.
 On top of dealing with my disease symptoms, the side effects of these drugs made me feel like a nuclear power plant.

 The only thing that ever held me over was Prednisone.
 For more than a decade, I relied on 40 to 60 mg during really bad points, and then 10 mg for maintenance.
 Because of it, I ended up with osteoporosis by the time I was 26.

 It has been estimated that the cost of my care over that 15-year period was three million dollars.